Top 11 Maui Things to Do

 Lanai is home to two pods of spinner dolphins and one of the best beaches in all of Hawaii at Hulupo’e Beach.
 You can hop on the Lanai ferry or take an all-day tour with a company like Trilogy Maui.
 You’ll want to bring everything you need for a beach day as well as snorkeling equipment to get the full experience.
 Lanai is a private island that you can still visit, and you’ll have that private feel when you spend a day over there.

 Some of the very best in Maui oceanfront real estate is on Ka’anapali Beach.
 Consistently voted one of the top beaches in the world, Ka’anapali Beach is truly one of Maui’s best beaches.
 It’s the perfect place for snorkeling at Black Rock, surfing, or just kicking it with your people.
 In the resort area of Ka’anapali, you’ll find a variety of Maui things to do such as golf, shopping at Whalers Village, or going to a Maui luau.
+The West Side of Maui is home to many great communities, if you’re looking at neighborhoods, check out these Launiupoko homes for sale.

 Road to Hana